+49 (0)421 24 133-20

 Short and medium haul aircrafts are used for distances up to 2,000 km (short haul) or 5,000 km (medium haul) because they are very economical on these routes.
 At shorter ranges, it is often left to the turbo-props as they can take off and land even on short runways due to their short-take off ability.

-You can choose between four different aircraft types: Airbus A320, Boeing 737, Canadair Jet and Dash 8.
+You can choose between four different aircraft types: Airbus A320, Boeing 737, Bombardier C Series and Canadair Jet.

 The first A320 was delivered in 1988 and was known as the first civilian aircraft to pioneer the revolutionary digital fly-by-wire control systems.
 Initially dismissed as the "Atari Plane," the majority of pilots were soon convinced of the need for automation in many of the monitoring functions.
 The Airbus A320 Family also includes two shorter A318 and A319 models and the long A321 version.
 All have a standard fuselage with six passenger seats per row and a center aisle.